FlmnD/APCSA-Notes/Fossil Record Lab Notes.md

 >Gradualism: organisms evolve through a process of **slow** and constant change

->Puncuated equilibrium: species evolve very **rapidly** and they stay the same for a large period of time
+>Punctuated equilibrium: species evolve very **rapidly** and they stay the same for a large period of time

 >Speciation: the creation of new species